Tanmoydas27/ToDoList/README.md

 # ToDo List Web Application

 This is a simple ToDo list web application built using Node.js, Express.js, EJS, and MongoDB.
-It allows users to register, log in, add tasks, update tasks, and delete tasks.
+It allows users to register, log in, add tasks,  and delete tasks.
+Mostly Focused on the Back-end

 ## Features